-FIN FINANCIAL MANAGEMENT Subject Risk(s) identified Impact Management/Control of Risk Review/Assess/Revise 1 Business continuity Risk of Council not being able to continue its business due to an unexpected or tragic circumstance.
-L All paper files and recent records are kept in a locked filing cabinet, in the locked Parish Hall office.
-All electronic files are kept on the council's desktop or laptop computers which are password protected.
-The Parish Council (BRPC) are now using Google Drive which automatically backs up all files to the cloud.
+FIN Subject Risk(s) identified Impact Management/Control of Risk Review/Assess/Revise 1 Business continuity Risk of Council not being able to continue its business due to an unexpected or tragic circumstance.
+L All paper files and recent records are kept inside a locked Parish hall, monitored by a CCTV system in the locked Parish Hall office.
+All electronic files which deal with confidential matters i.e. financial are on the password protected council's desktop computer which is in the locked parish council office.
+The council has use of three laptop computers which are for everyday working documents.
+The Parish Council (BRPC) members and staff are now using Google Drive which automatically backs up all files to the cloud.
 All councillors share information on the shared drive.
 Existing procedures adequate.
 2 Precept 1.Adequacy of precept 2.Requirements not submitted to Cannock Chase DC 3.An amount not received by The Parish Council (BRPC).
 The Council needs to have adequate reserves to deal with an emergency.
-L/M 1.The Council reviews the Precept requirement annually at the December meeting and reviews the presented budget update information, including actual position and projected position to year end and estimated figures for the next financial year.
+L/M The Council reviews the Precept requirement annually at the December meeting and reviews the presented budget update information, including actual position and projected position to year end and estimated figures for the next financial year.
 With this information, the Council agrees the precept amount to be requested from Cannock Chase DC.
-2. This figure is submitted by the Clerk in writing to CCDC after Full Council approval in January.
+This figure is submitted by the Clerk in writing to CCDC after Full Council approval in January.
 The Clerk informs Council when the half of the Precept is received (approximately in April time).
-3. The Council Earmarks between 3 - 6 months Reserves in case the Precept is late arriving.
+The Council Earmarks between 3 - 6 months Reserves in case the Precept is late arriving.
 Existing procedure adequate.